Hands on: Fujifilm X-T4 review

 - Its magnesium alloy design is still weather-resistant

-Fans of smaller prime lenses, on the other hand, may disagree.
-Still, however you feel about the X-T4's increased size and weight, there's no denying it remains a very handsome camera.
-It's both tactile and fun to shoot with, and those can be important factors for everyday shooting or pulling yourself out of a photographic rut.
+Fans of smaller prime optics, on the other hand, may disagree, but however you feel about the X-T4's increased size and weight, there's no denying that it remains a very handsome camera.
+It's both tactile and fun to shoot with, and those can be important factors for everyday shooting, or for pulling yourself out of a photographic rut.

 Somewhat more controversial is the inclusion of a fully articulating touchscreen.
 On paper, this is a more versatile display than the X-T3's three-way tilting screen, because it flips round 180 degrees to the front, which is helpful if you like to shoot or vlog to camera.
 It also helpfully folds away to face the camera, to protect it while it's in your bag.
 But the mechanism is arguably inferior for those who like to quickly shoot from the hip or above their heads, as it takes longer to pull out and also sits to the left of the camera.

 Otherwise, there are only minor design changes from the X-T3.
-Strangely, there's no 3.5mm headphone jack on the camera body this time, with Fujifilm instead supplying a USB-C headphone adaptor in the box.
-That could be slightly annoying if you want to power the camera via a portable Power Delivery charger at the same time.
+Strangely, there's no 3.5mm headphone jack on the camera body this time, with Fujifilm instead supplying a USB-C headphone adaptor in the box – this could be slightly annoying if you want to power the camera via a portable Power Delivery charger at the same time.

 Features and autofocus